how to become a content creator

 Tip: Hook ‘Em Fast

 Lead with a bang—“I ruined this so you won’t!”
-My TikTok took off when I dropped a pan on camera—3 seconds of chaos, 10K views.
-Snap a quirky pic to match; it’s clickbait that delivers.
+My Instagram took off when I dropped a pan on camera—3 seconds of chaos, 10K views.
+Snap a quirky pic to match; it’s clickbait (with purpose) that delivers.

 content creation for beginners